 Babe’s is another butcher shop with a lot more to offer than just cuts of meat, although they’re quite good at that too.
 This Palmetto Bay shop sells some great sandwiches—including one of Miami’s best Cuban sandwiches—as well as a fantastic burger, bacon banh mi, and poutine.
 Of course, if you’re just looking for a big steak, some bratwurst, or freshly cut bacon, they’ve got that too.

 Josh's is the steak equivalent of the VIP section at E11even.
 Celebrating a promotion?
 Check out their fine selection of Australian wagyu.
 Want to put the other dads to shame at the neighborhood cookout?
 Buy a few wagyu hot dogs.
 Just won the lottery?
 Take a look at their olive-fed wagyu “umami” menu, specifically the $130 ribeye.
+There's a reason a lot of clubstaurants around town offer cuts from this place.
 This South Miami spot is the place for Miami's most over-the-top proteins.